StorjOld/storjspec/storjlib/micropayments.md

-# Simple bidirectional trustless micropayent channels.
+# Bidirectional trustless micropayent channels

 This is based on the worked previously done by the lightning network developers.
 It is a simplified, less feature rich and should still meet all